As Pandemic Surges, National COVID-19 Network Launches New Mobile App To Put COVID-19 Information And Services in the Hands of Highly Impacted Minority Groups - NewsBreak

 As Pandemic Surges, National COVID-19 Network Launches New Mobile App To Put COVID-19 Information And Services in the Hands of Highly Impacted Minority Groups

-ATLANTA (PRWEB) August 09, 2021.
-With cases and deaths surging, today the National COVID-19 Resiliency Network (NCRN) launched a new mobile app designed to enable racial/ethnic minority groups, hardest hit by the COVID-19 pandemic, to easily access information and health services to help curb the impact of the disease in their local communities.www.timesunion.com
+App Makes It Easier For Highly Vulnerable Minority Populations To Get Culturally Relevant Information In Their Communities.
+With cases and deaths surging, today the National COVID-19 Resiliency Network (NCRN) launched a new mobile app designed to enable racial/ethnic minority groups, hardest hit by the COVID-19 pandemic, to easily access information and health services to help curb the impact of the disease in their local communities.www.stamfordadvocate.com

 Comments / 0